CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/PowerShell/execute-powershell-script/execute-powershell-script-block-1.md

 Connects to a host (e.g. SQL Server) using the specified [PowerShell Session Details][PowerShell Session Details Property], and executes a [Script][Script Property], returning the [Outputs][Outputs Property] and [Records][Records Property].

-[Close Session][Close Session Property] can be specified to choose whether the session to the host is closed or is kept open for use on subsequent Execute PowerShell Script blocks.
+[Close Session][Close Session Property] can be specified to choose whether the session on the host is closed or is kept open for use on subsequent Execute PowerShell Script blocks.

 ## Examples